VydrOz/RisiBot/README.md

 # Risi Bot

-I'm creting this bot just for fun.
+I'm creating this bot just for fun.

 In Progress . . .